antsstyle/pollimagemaker/README.md

 <h2>Trouble?</h2>

-If something isn't working right or you encounter a bug, feel free to mention me on Twitter (@antsstyle) and I can look into it.
+If something isn't working right or you encounter a bug, feel free to mention me on Twitter (<a href="https://twitter.com/antsstyle">@antsstyle</a>) and I can look into it.